-PRIORITIES PROBLEM STATEMENT OBJECTIVES Waste removal Municipality is collecting waste only in four villages and only Marble Hall as a town is paying for the service.
-To collect waste on a weekly basis from all the household in a sustainable manner LED Lack of LED Strategy To promote local economic development in the municipality in order to create sustainable jobs HIV & AIDS and other diseases HIV & AIDS is threatening both the community and the workforce To reduce the prevalence of HIV &AIDS in communities and the workforce.
+PRIORITIES PROBLEM STATEMENT OBJECTIVES To collect waste on a weekly basis from all the household in a sustainable manner To promote local economic development in the municipality in order to create sustainable jobs HIV & AIDS and other diseases HIV & AIDS is threatening both the community and the workforce To reduce the prevalence of HIV &AIDS in communities and the workforce.
 Disaster management Implementation of a proper structure and plans To render effective and efficient service to the communities by a quick response to all emergency calls.
 Roads and storm water Most roads are gravelled and not maintained To ensure the existing of planning and budgeting tools for road maintenance Institutional Development Shortage of personnel in planning and finance Filling of strategic positions Transport and communication Lack of other options of public transport other than the taxis To introduce bus services in communities Environmental management Role clarification is a challenge and the communities experiences severe environmental effects/problems To develop and implement an Environmental Management Plan and to determine the role of the local municipalities Safety and security The rapid increase of crime across the municipal area To strengthen the CSF in the communities.
-Education No local based structure to deal with educational matters To have a joint planning sessions with the Department at the District wide strategic planning sessions Welfare Services Only 1 Thusong Centre To have a joint planning sessions with the Department at the District wide strategic planning sessions Health Services Only one hospital and 2 health centres Shortage of recreational facilities To have a joint planning sessions with the Department at the District wide strategic planning sessions Land use management Shortage of land for development Purchase land for development
+Education No local based structure to deal with educational matters To have a joint planning sessions with the Department at the District wide strategic planning sessions Welfare Services Only 1 Thusong Centre To have a joint planning sessions with the Department at the District wide strategic planning sessions Health Services Only one hospital and 2 health centres Shortage of recreational facilities To have a joint planning sessions with the Department at the Distric wide strategic planning sessions Land use management Shortage of land for development Purchase land for development